-The designations employed and presentation of material in this TAAT MEL Working Document do not imply the expression of any opinion whatsoever on the part of TAAT concerning the legal, development processes to deliver on TAAT program objectives.
+The designations employed and presentation of materials in this TAAT MEL Working Document do not imply the expression of any opinion whatsoever on the part of TAAT concerning the legal or development status of any institution in Kenya, its territory, district or its authorities, or concerning the delimitations of its frontiers or boundaries

+TAAT encourages the use, reproduction and dissemination of its knowledge products.
+Findings in this TAAT MEL Working Document 002 aim to inform the public on the activities of the TAAT Maize Compact intervention in Kenya through Monitoring and Evaluation practices and processes.
 Users are invited to freely quote this document provided that the source is referenced using the correct citation.